 tlc: 90s popular music & fashion icons, but not a commercial agreement between nations (left to right: lisa, tionne & chili)

-tlc was the name of a successful 90s trio. the band’s name came from the names of the girls in the group, tionne, lisa and chilli, but it also fit nicely (was a good match) with the already existing abbreviation for tender loving care. this trailer from a biographical movie about tlc shows that not everything in their history was totally tlc.
+tlc was the name of a successful 90s hip hop trio. the band’s name came from the names of the girls in the group, tionne, lisa and chilli, but it also fit nicely (was a good match) with the already existing abbreviation for tender loving care. this trailer from a biographical movie shows that not everything in tlc’s history was totally tlc.

 perhaps the most memorable un-tender loving care moment associated with tlc was when lisa lopes, aka left eye accidentally burned down her boyfriend’s house. it was a widely publicized story because her boyfriend was atlanta falcon wide receiver andre rison. the movie version of how the fire started can be seen in the video at 1:00.